damoncrockett/ivpy/README.md

 I officially recommend using Python 3.
 I recently was unable to install the dependencies using pip in Python 2.7, and the problem has to do with lack of support for new SSL/TSL protocols.
 See [this thread](https://github.com/pypa/get-pip/issues/26) for more information.

 Best thing to do, in my opinion, is to install Python 3, if you haven't already, and use `venv` to create a virtual environment.
-The dependencies can all be installed using the requirements.txt file, as described below.
 It is not strictly necessary that you use a virtual environment, but it's the failsafe approach.
+Originally, I had a requirements.txt file containing all dependencies, but updates to various packages make such a file nearly impossible to maintain over time.
+I recommend installing the dependencies one by one using pip3.

 ### Dependencies